 Five challenges in designing a fully autonomous system for driverless cars

 The whole concept of ‘driverless’ vehicle on the road has raised curiosity among various sections of the society.
 Not many people still believe that there could be such a possibility at all, or will be a possibility shortly.
-And why there shouldn’t be – there are so many moving parameters in the driving function that need to be handled and controlled simultaneously.
+And why there shouldn’t be – there are so many moving parameters in the driving function that need to be handled and controlled simultaneously and so many problems with self-driving cars related to control.
 And even a single failure could be highly catastrophic.
 Realistically speaking, there is no absolute black or absolute white about autonomous driving.
 There are broadly five different levels which can define the level of automation.
-At the basic level, there is human (driver) who controls all the functions such as brakes, steering, throttle, power, etc. A brief about other levels :
+At the basic level, there is human (driver) who controls all the functions such as brakes, steering, throttle, power, etc.

 - Level 1: Most functions are still controlled by the human( the driver), but some specific function (like steering or accelerating) can be done automatically by the car.

 - Level 2: In level 2, at least one driver assistance system of steering and acceleration/ deceleration using information about the driving environment is automated, e.g., cruise control and lane-centering.
 Hence driver starts getting disengaged from physically operating the vehicle by having his or her hands off the steering wheel and foot off the pedal at the same time.
 However, in this condition, the driver still should be vigilant and must always be ready to take control of the vehicle.